Yandex Cloud

 4. Under Basic parameters:

-• Enter a name in the Cluster name field.
+• In the Cluster name field, specify your cluster name.
 The cluster name must be unique within the cloud.

-• Select the environment where you want to create your cluster (you cannot change the environment once the cluster is created):
+• Select your cluster environment.
+Note that you cannot change the environment once the cluster is created:

 • PRODUCTION: For stable versions of your applications.